 Shakespeare’s Globe Museum

 I spent 9.11 GBP on groceries, including bread, sandwich meat, vegetables, and pasta.
-This was enough for 3 dinners and 3 lunches.
+This was enough for three dinners and three lunches.

 I spent 2.20 on water bottles, which I refilled over the course of my trip.